 I work on the political economy and moral economy of neoliberalism in Africa and elsewhere, with a particular focus on the topics of moral restructuring and economic fraud.
-I am a member of the editorial working group of the Review of African Political Economy (ROAPE); here, I coordinate the project on Economic trickery, fraud and crime in Africa.
+I am a member of the editorial working group of the Review of African Political Economy (ROAPE); here, I coordinate the projects on Economic trickery, fraud and crime in Africa, and Capitalism in Africa.

 I joined POLIS in August 2012.
 Previously, I taught at the Universities of Bath and Sheffield.
 At POLIS, my roles include module leader for ‘Making of the Modern World’ (level one), ‘North-South Linkages’ (level two), 'Global inequalities and development' (level four), MA Programme Director for Global Development, and White Rose Doctoral Training Centre - International Development Pathway Leader for Leeds.

 From 2004 to 2007, I worked as a researcher and consultant in Uganda, for the UN Industrial Development Organization, the Government of Uganda’s Ministry of Trade, Tourism and Industry and the German Agency for Technical Cooperation.
 I have also been a Resource Person at Makerere University and a Visiting Scholar at the Economic Policy Research Centre, Kampala.